CloudNimble/WebJobs.Extensions/src/CloudNimble.WebJobs.Extensions.Examples/README.md

 This example project demonstrates how to use the CloudNimble WebJobs Extensions for Amazon SQS with Azure WebJobs.
 It includes:

-- **Timer-triggered function** that publishes messages to an SQS queue on a schedule
+- **Timer-triggered function** that publishes messages to an SQS queue using the `SQSOutputAttribute` output binding
 - **SQS-triggered functions** that process messages from the queue
 - Configuration for connecting to real AWS SQS queues
 - Proper error handling and logging